Introduction

 As for all of the frequency solvers the resolvent representation (see chapter math) is used.
 The correlation function is given as

-For details on the partitioning and exploitation of local SU(2) symmetry, check out the documentation of the cluster solver and for the spin-dependent clustering, check out that of the spin-dependent cluster solver.
+For details on the partitioning and exploitation of local SU(2) symmetry, check out the documentation of the cluster solver, and for spin-dependent clustering, see the documentation of the spin-dependent cluster solver.

 Runtime estimation